The best local movers for San Francisco to Denver moves

 - Denver’s population is about 12% less than San Francisco.

-- Denver's public transportation has a score of 8 out of 10 versus San Francisco's higher score of 10.
+- Denver’s public transportation score of 8 out of 10 is lower than San Francisco’s score of 10.

-- Both Denver and San Francisco have the same bike-friendliness score of 99 out of 100, meaning Denver is about as safe for cyclists as San Francisco.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Denver and San Francisco have similar bike-friendliness scores (99 vs 96), meaning Denver is about as safe for cyclists as San Francisco.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Denver’s crime rate is lower than San Francisco with a score of 47.84 compared to San Francisco’s 61.41.
 This means that Denver neighborhoods are safer than 47.84% of all U.S. neighborhoods, and San Francisco neighborhoods are safer than 61.41%.